 Screwfix had special spanners for radiators; I ordered one online, which I could pick up the next day.

 Before I went, I looked up saws on the internet.
-I found out from Wikipedia that you could get cross-cut saws, which cut across the grain, and rip saws, which cut in the direction of the grain without the grain affecting the direction of the cut; however, some saws can do but cross cuts and rip cuts.
+I found out from Wikipedia that you can get cross-cut saws, which cut across the grain, and rip saws, which cut in the direction of the grain without the grain affecting the direction of the cut; some saws can do cross cuts and rip cuts.
 Fancy.
 I also found out that most Western saws cut on the push, but Japanese and Ancient Egyptian saws cut on the pull; however, some modern saws cut on the push and the pull.
 Fancy.

 I needed a cross-cut saw.
 I wanted a saw that cuts on the push and the pull because it would be less effort.

 When I got to Screwfix, I asked the man for advice about which saw to get.
 I told him what I wanted it for, and he showed me some short saws and some long saws in the catalogue.